 The Gale Opposing Viewpoints in Context and Global Issues in Context would be beneficial to the general education classes.
 Both of these databases contain news, viewpoint articles, videos, and scholarly articles about a variety of different issues that come up in society (e.g. sexuality, politics, cultural issues).
 If you are given the assignment to write a paper or do a project on any issue facing the world, you are encouraged to consult either of these two databases.

-The students in the (upcoming) American History class will definitely find the US History in Context database useful.
-However, this database could also prove beneficial to students in other general education classes, since topics from American History might come up in some assignments.
+Students in the World History class will definitely find the database useful.
+However, this database could also prove beneficial to students in other general education classes, since topics from World History might come up in some assignments.
 If you're in a general education class, or any other class, and you need to do an assignment on a certain topic (e.g. immigration, globalization, child labor), it would probably be good to consult this database and research how that topic has been treated throughout history.